Nutrition is the fuel source of the body and while we all know this, it’s not always easy to comprehend at times.

 When I was 19 I went to my mum and told her that I wanted to go on a diet and lose weight for real.
-She said to me, well that will be up to you won’t it Kathryn.
-The best thing she could have ever said to me.
+She said to me, “Well that will be up to you then won’t it Kathryn.”
+Probably the best thing she could have ever said to me.

 I’d tried all types of diets and none of them really worked so she offered to get me some sessions with a dietician and that started me on my journey of learning more about food and nutrition.

 The good news was I ended up losing 16 kg.
 I cut out butter and cheese from my diet at the time and started eating a lot healthier as I was learning about the nutritional value of foods.

 It wasn’t always easy and I actually ended up putting the weight back on but I did lose it again and I’ve always been committed to exercise and learning more about healthy eating.
 I however know how hard it can be to lose the weight and how challenging the emotions and mindset are that come with it.